 2. Let them choose their partners

-Feeling vulnerable in front of a student a child does not get on with, can make the experience extra stressful.
-Let the children choose partners from different skill groups.
+Feeling vulnerable in front of a child you don’t get on with, can make the experience stressful.
+Let the children choose partners.
 Stress that they are there to learn from each other.
 Struggling readers who prefer to read aloud with another struggling reader can choose that option, while those wanting more experience can choose a more fluent reader.
 The struggling readers will need more monitoring but they can encourage and motivate each other.